Trust Metric: Filming

-"Trust Metric" marked Tony Scott's directorial debut on television.
+"Trust Metric" marked Tony Scott's directorial debut on network television.
 Scott and series executive producer Ridley Scott wanted to direct an episode while between movies.
 Tony Scott wanted to direct "The Janus List" but felt that he could not do so properly due to his schedule.
 He told series producers to let him direct "Trust Metric".

 Scott wanted to reinvent the show's effects.
 Specifically, Scott wanted to change the show's momentum and pace instead of maintaining the status quo.
 In order to maintain acting momentum, he did not leave actors much time between scenes.
 To capture more natural character moments, Scott refused to hold rehearsals and began filming as soon as the actors came on set.
 To give the title shot a new look, Skip Chaisson changed the color shot at the end of the scene to black and white.
 He then added a grainy appearance to the shot.
 Chaisson also used slo-mo and freeze-frame to increase the intensity of the storytelling.

 He changed several sets for texture.
 Scott renovated the sets for the Eppes' living room and for Charlie's office, and he added a classroom set.
 At one point, he removed the wall and ceiling of the interrogation room's set to capture a specific camera angle.

 Scott also asked everyone not to touch their hair so that he could give everyone a different look.
 Prior to Scott's arrival, series producers sent him a reel showing the actors' hair styles from the previous three seasons.
 He commented and made suggestions about the actors' hair.